tradej/licorice/README.md

 LICORICE
 ========

-Licensing scanner and analyser (and my thesis)
+Licensing scanner and analyser (and my thesis).

+This is the legacy version of the program, the new version can be found in the master branch.

 Licensing
 =========